LLNL/Silo/docs/subsets.md

   Arg name | Description
   :---|:---
-  `dbns_name_str` | An arbitrary string but most commonly with substrings of digits representing different *fields* `field` | Of the various substrings of digits, numbered starting at zero from left to right, this argument selects which of the digit substrings is to be retrieved
+  `dbns_name_str` | An arbitrary string but most commonly with one or more substring *fields* consisting entirely of digits (in an arbitrary base numbering system) representing different *fields* generated from various conversion specifiers in a namescheme.
+  `field` | Of the various substrings of digits, numbered starting at zero from left to right in `dbns_name_str`, this argument selects which of the digit substrings is to be processed
-  `base` | The numeric base of the digit string.
+  `base` | The numeric base to use to interpret the digit substring field passed to [`strtoll()`](https://man7.org/linux/man-pages/man3/strtoll.3p.html).
+Passing 0 (to let `strtoll` automatically determine base) is ok but potentially risky.

 * **Returned value:**

-  A field's converted value on success; -1 on failure.
+  A field's converted value on success; `LLONG_MAX` on failure.

 * **Description:**